 Treasurer: Ryan Allen

 Ryan Allen is a high school math teacher in Greeley.
 He has been playing the clarinet since 5th grade including spending 4 years as a a member of the Michigan Marching Band.
 Ryan is originally from Michigan.
-He moved to Colorado 3 years ago and has been in the NCCB ever since, serving as Member-at-Large from early 2017 until fall 2020.
+He has been in the NCCB ever since he moved to Colorado, serving as Member-at-Large from early 2017 until fall 2020.
 When not playing with the NCCB, he enjoys reading, video games, and racquetball, and is an avid board gamer.

 Member-at-Large: Robin Romeyn

 Robin began studying piano at the young age of four and additionally took up the flute at age 10, studying privately with teachers in her hometown, Grand Rapids, Michigan.
 After high school, Robin joined the United States Marine Band in San Diego, where she was the principal flute and piccolo player and section leader.
 Additionally, she played the keyboard in the Marine Band’s Showband, which played music ranging from country to jazz to big band to funk.
 After serving in the Marines, she studied graphic design and marketing at San Diego City College and the University of North Florida.
 For over 25 years, Robin has worked as a private piano teacher and currently teaches at her home studio, Tweet Street Music, in Timnath, teaching students young to old and at all levels.
 Robin also enjoys painting and has had the opportunity to be part of the Pianos About Town art project in Fort Collins where she painted two pianos in 2018 and 2020.
 When not making art or playing music, Robin stays very busy with her three amazing boys, her wonderful boyfriend and also enjoys the active outdoor lifestyle of Northern Colorado.
 Robin joined the Northern Colorado Concert Band in 2018, and plays the flute and piccolo.

 Other Supporting Members